On the synergetic use of Ariel and JWST for exoplanet atmospheric science: Context and missions' characteristics

 Regarding the selection of targets, Ariel will prioritise the diversity of the sample.
 This implies that some observationally challenging targets---but exotic, or rare, or required to diversify the surveyed population---will also have to be observed, potentially multiple times to increase their spectral quality.
 Ariel's observing strategy is based on a tier system: we summarise here the main points for convenience but refer to e.g., \cite{Tinetti_2021_redbook, Changeat_2020_alfnoor, Mugnai_2021_alfnoor, edwards_ariel2, Bocchieri_2023, Cowan_2025} for more details and examples of Ariel surveys.
 Tier 1 is a {\it reconnaissance} survey.
 Tier 1 observations aim to obtain a quick preview of the full mission sample at low spectral resolution, offer the opportunity to refine the planetary, stellar and orbital parameters and to identify the best targets for atmospheric follow-up in other Tiers.
 Tier 2 represents the {\it core survey}.
 Tier 1 targets are here re-observed to build the required SNR and conduct the main atmospheric population study.
 About 300--500 targets are considered to be observed in Tier 2 during the first four years (primary mission).
 Tier 3 includes \emph{benchmark targets}.
-The high SNR achievable for these targets at the full spectral resolution obtainable by Ariel in one or two visits, make them ideal laboratories to test atmospheric circulation models and variability through time.
+For these targets, the high SNR achievable in one or two visits and at full spectral resolution, make them ideal laboratories to test atmospheric circulation models and variability through time.
 Tier 3 targets will be observed repeatedly to build an in-depth picture of their atmosphere spatially and temporally.
 About 50--100 objects are expected to be observed in Tier 3.
-Given the increasing interest in the Ariel team to consider more phase-curve observations---as opposed to only the transit or eclipse events---during the primary mission, some of the Tier priorities might be revisited before launch.
+Given the increasing interest in the Ariel team to consider more phase-curve observations---as opposed to only the transit or eclipse events---during the primary mission, some of the Tier priorities might be revised before launch.
 Note that Ariel will obtain the same simultaneous 0.5--7.8 $\mu$m coverage independently from the tier and the number of repeated observations.